Robustness of Polynomial Stability with Respect to Sampling: Resolvent conditions for stability of discrete semigroups

-Next, we investigate a resolvent condition for the polynomial decay of discrete semigroups on Hilbert spaces.
-To this end, the following identities given in Lemma~II.1.11 of \cite{Eisner2010} is useful. \begin{lmm} Let $X$ be a Banach space and let $\Delta \in \mathcal{L}(X)$ with spectral radius $\sr(\Delta)$.
+Next, we investigate a resolvent condition on the rate of decay for discrete semigroups on Hilbert spaces.
+To this end, the following equalities given in Lemma~II.1.11 of \cite{Eisner2010} are useful. \begin{lmm} Let $X$ be a Banach space and let $\Delta \in \mathcal{L}(X)$ with spectral radius $\sr(\Delta)$.
 Then

 for all $k \in \mathbb{N}$ and $r > \sr(\Delta)$. \end{lmm}

 We state the discrete analogue of Lemma~3.2 in \cite{Wakaiki2021JEE}. \begin{prpstn} Let $(\Delta^k)_{k \in \mathbb{N}}$ be a power bounded discrete semigroup on a Hilbert space $X$.
 The following statements hold for a fixed $x \in X$: \begin{enumerate} \item If $ \|\Delta^kx\| = o(k^{-\delta}) $ as $k \to \infty$ for some $0< \delta \leq 1/2$, then